 We love car travel with our dogs, whether it’s on vacation, a doggie day trip or just to the bank’s drive-through window.
 But safety has to take priority on every trip, no matter how short.
-Here’s a list of seven deadly sins that you need to make sure you and your dog never commit:
+Here’s a list of seven things your dog should never do in the car.
+How do you score on this list?

 Ride without being secured in the car.